skanderboudawara/bac-data-analysis/readme.md

 <img alt="Total of laureate distributed per High School" src="src/Total of laureate distributed per High School.svg">

-But as we can see, High School Pilote Sousse is the school that has created more laureates in the country over the last decade.
-The top field for this school is Technique, with eight laureates between 2010 - 2022.
-Finally, let's have a look at their region of origin
+However, it is worth noting that High School Pilote Sousse has produced the most number of laureates in the country over the last decade.
+The school's top field for producing laureates is Technique, with eight laureates between 2010-2022.
+Furthermore, it would be interesting to know the region of origin of the students who graduated from this school.

 ## 5- Region of the High school of the laureate

 <img alt="Distribution of laureate by region, cumulative view" src="src/Distribution of laureate by region, cumulative view.svg">

-I expected Sfax or Sousse to be at the head of this Pareto, but surprisingly it's Tunis (downtown) with 23 laureates that win the podium, followed by Sousse then Sfax.
+I had initially anticipated that Sfax or Sousse would have the most laureates, but the data shows that Tunis (downtown) has produced the most number of laureates with 23, followed by Sousse and Sfax.

-Speaking of the region, let's look at the success rate distributed by region.
+To gain a more complete understanding of the success rate, the analysis will now focus on the distribution of success rate by region.

 _ _ _